Enter the

 Seasons/Availability

-West African yams are available year-round in select regions of Africa.
+West African yams are available year-round.

 Current Facts